Rolene Joy, office manager and David's mother, graduated from Texas Tech in 1998 with a degree in journalism. Her minor was in substance abuse.

 Before coming to Realife Media, Rolene was assistance store manager for a large Drexel-Heritage showcase store in Lubbock, Texas.
 She spent 8-1/2 years working for an international oil company in Dallas, Texas as the executive assistant to the vice president of international oil development.

-Sports Supervisor - Pastor
+Operations Director - Pastor

 Nick is the Operations Director and campus pastor for The Warehouse.
 He and his wife, Merry, both graduated with ministry-related degrees from Central Bible College in 2002.
 Nick is currently working on his dissertation towards a doctorate in organizational leadership with a focus on ministry.
 His passion in ministry is connecting the marginalized to the body of Christ and fostering community among believers.